heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 - `.shp` - contains the geometries of the features (points, lines, polygons)
 - `.dbf` - contains the attributes for the features
-- `.prj` - contains information aboute the projection and coordinate reference system (CRS)
+- `.prj` - contains information about the projection and coordinate reference system (CRS)

 If the shapefile uses lat/lon coordinates and the WGS84 projection, and is under 200MB, you should be able to upload it using the HERE XYZ CLI.